 - Solve the Problem Permanently: Systems changes should provide long-term solutions, avoiding short-term, one-off activities that depend on the ongoing existence of Black Thrive.
-The goal is to establish standard practices within Black individuals with long-term conditions. - Focus on Sustainable Impact: Only engage in activities with a realistic potential to improve outcomes for Black individuals with long-term conditions.
+The goal is to establish standard practices within partner organisations and key system actors that create equitable outcomes for Black individuals with long-term conditions. - Focus on Sustainable Impact: Only engage in activities with a realistic potential to improve outcomes for Black individuals with long-term conditions.
 In the context of heightened awareness around racism and anti-racism, it is crucial to avoid activities that do not offer long-term benefits.
-The Black Thrive Employment project will prioritise sustainable outcomes, saying 'no' to work efforts as needed.
+The Black Thrive Employment project will prioritise sustainable outcomes, saying 'no' to work that distracts from this focus.
+Activities will be regularly evaluated to ensure they contribute to the overall ambition, with the flexibility to change, stop, or increase efforts as needed.